Out with the old and in with the new? Not necessarily. Both new and old commercial properties carry many benefits for

 Buying a new commercial property

 Buying a new commercial property, or one built in the last few years, gives you more than just a pretty-looking asset.

 A modern building will be a joy come tax-time because the depreciation amounts on the property’s depreciation schedule will be far higher in the early years of the commercial asset’s lifetime.
 Typically, the higher the depreciation amount, the more you’re able to reduce your taxable income.
 Commercial property depreciation is one of the biggest benefits of buying a new commercial property.

 And because it is a recent build, the premises might be more likely to have contemporary features and be equipped with modern technology.
 This is a big drawcard if and when you require an active leasing campaign to find a tenant for your newly-built property.
 It could have all the bells and whistles to whet a tenant’s appetite.

-For office premises in Australia, having a solid NABERS rating is crucial.
+For any office premises in Australia, having a solid NABERS rating is crucial.

 NABERS is the industry benchmark for sustainable buildings, and many older buildings are either not up to scratch with this standard or require a good deal of capex (capital expenditure) to improve their sustainability rating.
-We’re talking, for example, about installing energy efficient lighting and fitting double glazed windows to reduce the need for air conditioning.
-And even digital features, like ensuring the building management system allows for the control of lighting, heating, and cooling systems.
 New office buildings are more likely to have a solid NABERS rating because they are built with that benchmark in mind.
+Consider this when you think about buying a commercial property.

 And finally, it may be likely that your new commercial property was purpose-built for the existing tenant.